 SSLCertificateChainFile /<path to intermediate cert>/intermediate.crt

-These paths are the ones where you copied SSL cert , intermediate cert and private key in above step.
+These paths are the ones where you copied SSL cert, intermediate cert, and private key in the above step.
 Save and verify changes.

 Final step :

-You are done with configuration now but Apache instance dont know these changes.
-You need to restart Apache instance to take this new changes in action.
+You are done with configuration now but Apache instance doesn’t know these changes.
+You need to restart the Apache instance to take these new changes in action.
 You can restart Apache with below command :

 # /usr/sbin/apachectl -f /<path of conf file>/httpd.conf -k stop